NinoBaus/rpssl/README.md

-Since we are limited by provided endpoint https://codechallenge.boohma.com/random for randomizing computer choice, straight forward solution for calling endpoint every time when user plays isn't an option, and it's a limiting factor that is stopping our service for being scalable.
+Since we are limited by provided endpoint https://codechallenge.boohma.com/random for randomizing computer choice, straight forward solution for calling endpoint every time when user plays isn't an option, and it's a limiting factor that is stopping our service from being scalable.
 Because of that, I implemented few things that should make our game playable.
 1. Buffer : There is a celery task that is calling the endpoint every three seconds and saving random number to Redis
 2. In this version Redis will keep 500 results so that we would stop calling endpoint after the buffer memory is full.
 3. When the player pick the sign, frontend will show winning / losing / tie animations for one second.
-Within that one
-4. second, player will not be albe to make another choice, which is giving us more time to fill the buffer.
+Within that one second, player will not be albe to make another choice, which is giving us more time to fill the buffer.

 If the buffer is empty, or if Redis isn't available, only then we will call the endpoint directly from our backend microservice.